 CUSTOM SOFTWARE PROS…

-2. Leaning curve.
-Training time is greatly reduced with custom software because it is tailored to your existing processes and not the other way around.
+- Learning curve.
+Training time greatly reduces with custom software because it tailors to your existing processes and not the other way around.

 Training is easier when the presenting staff doesn’t have to completely switch gears to address a particular quirk of a typical software package.

 Custom software development creates tailored applications that can include the majority of a company’s work using a single solution, thereby making it easier for new hires to understand how everything should work together smoothly.

 - Custom software is great for firms that love interconnectivity.
 By letting employees mesh their work and their preferred personal communication devices, it can change the way you go about the business.